survivejs/react-book/manuscript/04_webpack_and_react.md

 }
 ```

-> XXX: `"no-unused-vars": false` should be removed but looks like there might be some bug in babel-eslint/eslint-plugin-react preventing that to work correctly.
-Need to get back at this.
+W> `"no-unused-vars": false` should be removed but looks like there might be some bug in babel-eslint/eslint-plugin-react preventing that to work correctly.
+XXX: this needs to be removed once the issue has been resolved.

 If you hit `npm run lint` now, you should get some errors and warnings to fix depending on the rules you have set up.
 Go ahead and fix them.
 You can check [the book site](https://github.com/survivejs/webpack) for potential fixes if you get stuck.